• Homeschool Curriculum

 Some links on this page are affiliate links which means that, if you choose to make a purchase, I may earn a small commission at no extra cost to you.
 I greatly appreciate your support!

 One thing I know is that we really enjoy the practices of the Charlotte Mason style.
-This includes narrations, living books, short lessons, and appreciating nature and a feast of ideas.
+This includes narrations, living books, short lessons, appreciating nature, and a feast of ideas.

 So the choices below will lean in that direction.
 Not purely and perfectly Charlotte Mason, but definitely in the style and influence of her principles.